Mir Damad: Architecture

-Mir Damad was also the architect of the Masjide Shah (Shah Mosque) in Isfahan which employed highly advanced mathematical calculations which required the knowledge of the speed of sound at that time.
-The geometry of the dome is as such that all sound dissipated from the base will echo in hundreds of carefully calculated and masterly executed interior corners of the dome which will ultimately collide in the center of the dome.
-The geometrical analysis of the dome is of absolute sophistication and the design of the dome is a magnificent piece of art and furthermore the construction of such dome in the 17th century to a precision where all sound waves must travel and collide in an imaginary point above.
+Mir Damad was also the architect of the Masjed-e Shah (Shah Mosque) in Isfahan which employed calculations requiring the knowledge of the speed of sound.
+The geometry of the dome is as such that all sound dissipated from the base will echo in hundreds of interior corners of the dome and ultimately collide in the center of the dome.
+The design and construction of such a dome was sophisticated for the 17th century.

 Family

 His son was Seyed Ali Naghi Astarabadi and his grandson was Sayyid Mahdi bin Sayyid Ali Naqi.
 His daughter was the wife of Sayyid Ahmad ibn Zayn al-Abidin Alavi.
+He was the progenitor of the Mirdamadi family named after him, former supreme leader of Iran, Ali Khamenei, is maternally a descendant of him.

 The man has not been seen: Seyyed Ali Naqi Ibn Al-Seyyed Al-Musa (father of three sons: Seyyed Kamal Hassanzadeh Hafshjani, Seyyed Musa Hassanzadeh Hafshjani, Seyyed Mohammad Hafshjani and three daughters: Seyyed Ala Ala Begum Hassanzadeh Esther Shamsabadi, who had a special reputation): Mirza Nasrollah Karimian, Mirza Assadollah Karimian, Mirza Ali Karimian, Mirza Mehdi Karimian (father of musician Kaveh Karimian), Mirza Reza Karimian, Mirza Jalal Karimian, Mirza Hassan (father of Dr. Milad Karimian), Mirza Taghi Karimian, Seyedeh Tajzadeh Astarabad, Seyedeh Aghabazadeh, Hassanzadeh family).